ConkCodes/face_detect_backend/README.md

-# api
+# face detect backend

-Flick Core
-Backend of the Flick application.
+Backend of the Face Detect application.

-Setup
+# Setup
-The project uses Node.JS version 16.4.2.
+The project uses Node.JS version 16.13.0.
 Ensure that this version is installed on your computer, along with NPM (which installs by default with Node).

 Once the repository is cloned, there are a couple steps needed to get going on your local machine: